-When you enroll in a

-Medicare-certified hospice

-program, your hospice services

-and your Part A and Part B

-services related to your terminal

-prognosis are paid for by

-Original Medicare, not
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Generations Chronic Care (HMO C-SNP).

-Generations Classic Plus

-(HMO).

-There is no coinsurance, copayment, or deductible for hospice consultation services.

-- Drugs for symptom control and pain relief

-- Short-term respite care

-- Home care

-When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+Services that are covered for you What you must pay when you get these services financial interest in.
+Your hospice doctor can be a network provider or an out-of-network provider.
+There is no coinsurance, copayment, or deductible for Covered services include: hospice consultation services.
+Drugs for symptom control and pain reliefShort-term respite careHome care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost-sharing.
 For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

-- If you obtain the covered services from a network provider, and follow plan rules for obtaining services, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by Generations Classic Plus (HMO) but are not covered by Medicare Part A or B: Generations Classic Plus (HMO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+If you obtain the covered services from a network provider, and follow plan rules for obtaining services, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Generations Chronic Care (HMO C-SNP) but are not covered by Medicare Part A or B: Generations Chronic Care (HMO C-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.